 You’re probably feeling like it’s more important than ever for you to do what you can to make money while you’re home for your children.

 Luckily, it is absolutely possible to be a single stay at home mom (I even interviewed one who makes six figures a year!).

-You’ll need grit, determination, and a whole ‘lotta work ethic to be successful, but I’m happy to tell you that it’s totally possible.
+You’ll need grit, determination, and a whole lot of work ethic to be successful, but I’m happy to tell you that it’s totally possible.

-To understand how you can make this possible, it starts with finding the right work at home job.
+Understanding how you can make this possible, starts with finding the right work-at-home job.